pitt-crc/user-manual/docs/applications/cuda-q.md

 ## Usage
 -----

 CUDA-Q can be launched in two different ways; through Jupyter on Open OnDemand or through the terminal.
-Example scripts and notebooks can be found under the directory '/software/rhel9/manual/install/cudaq'.
+Example python scripts and Jupyter notebooks can be found under the directory '/software/rhel9/manual/install/cudaq/examples'.

 ### Run CUDA-Q on the GPU cluster in Jupyter